Ryan Oishi

 in times of famine.

-Or perhaps it was a sign of his maturity:
+Or perhaps it was a sign of maturity:

 Beneath the serious tone